huggingface/blog/visualize_proteins_3dmol.js.md

 ## Motivation 🤗

 Proteins have a huge impact on our life - from medicines to washing powder.
 Machine learning on proteins is a rapidly growing field to help us design new and interesting proteins.
-Proteins are complex 3D objects generally composed of a series of building blocks called amino acids that are arranged in 3D space to give the protein it's function.
-A protein can for example be represented as coordinates, as graph or as 1D sequence of letters for use in a protein language model.
+Proteins are complex 3D objects generally composed of a series of building blocks called amino acids that are arranged in 3D space to give the protein its function.
+For machine learning purposes a protein can for example be represented as coordinates, as graph or as 1D sequence of letters for use in a protein language model.

- A famous example is AlphaFold2 which predicts the structure of a protein sequence using a multiple sequence alignment of similar proteins and a structure module.
+A famous ML model for proteins is AlphaFold2 which predicts the structure of a protein sequence using a multiple sequence alignment of similar proteins and a structure module.

-Since AlphaFold2 made it's debut many more such models have come out such as OmegaFold, OpenFold etc. (see this [list](https://github.com/yangkky/Machine-learning-for-proteins) or this [list](https://github.com/sacdallago/folding_tools) for more).
+Since AlphaFold2 made its debut many more such models have come out such as OmegaFold, OpenFold etc. (see this [list](https://github.com/yangkky/Machine-learning-for-proteins) or this [list](https://github.com/sacdallago/folding_tools) for more).

 ## Seeing is believing